joncain/red5-setup/README.md

 - Terraform Autoscale controller 9.3.0 for Digital Ocean
 - Terraform Binary and Configuration Files for Terraform Server for Digital Ocean

+## Configuration Values
+You will need a copy of the Digital Ocean Checklist provided by Red5 to obtain the configuration values.

 ## Load Balancer

 Create a load balancer in Digital Ocean.
 See the [Red 5 documentation](https://www.red5pro.com/docs/installation/auto-digital-ocean/09-optional-load-balance-stream-managers/#create-load-balancer) for more information.